boxwise/dropapp/README.md

 All tests in `cypress/integrations` should be found and can be directly executed.
 When writing tests, try to follow these guidelines if possible:

 + Avoid any duplication of helper functions across several files!
 If testing the same page in several test suites (files), there's a tendency to copy-paste the whole file and then rewrite tests.
 This leads to code duplication of helper functions.
 Instead, helper functions needed in several locations should be defined in one of `cypress/support` files - then they're available globally.
 Find the matching one by name or create a new one.
 In latter case, don't forget to import it in `cypress/integrations/index.js`.
-Avoid creating miscellaneuos file names as it tends to lead to chaos.
+Avoid creating miscellaneous file names as it tends to lead to chaos.
 + Local helper functions defined in test files should have functional and easy-to-understand rather than technical names.
 Meaning, `clickNewUserButton()` is better than `clickElementByTypeAndTestId('button','new-user-button')`.
 + More general use helpers like 'clickElementByTypeAndTestId' can be used within the local helper functions if preferred.
 The reason for functional naming preference lies in increased readability of tests.
 + Current codebase doesn't 100% follow everything stated above but it'd definitely help organising the test helpers accordingly from now on.